Securing A Compromised M365 Account

 Step 2 — Kill all active sessions

-1. Admin Centre → Active Users → select user → Account → Sign out of all sessions
+1. Admin Center → Active Users → select user → Account → Sign out of all sessions

 2. Entra ID (entra.microsoft.com) → Users → select user → Revoke sessions